-Such is the high-level quality of Clapton's work, that it has allowed us to write several lengthy analysis of her work throughout the years (read here).
+Such is the high-level quality of Clapton's work, that it has allowed me to write several lengthy analysis of her work throughout the years (read here).
 Her incredible eye for detail has allowed the show to feel as if, at some point in history, somewhere on earth, this could have happened.

 Her incredibly consistent good work has made this extremely alien world feel real.
 And that is no small feat.